ivopetkov/responsively-lazy/README.md

 ## Browser support

 The lazy loading works in browsers supporting the srcset attribute and JavaScript.
 As of December 2023 that's [97.6%](https://caniuse.com/#feat=srcset).
-Unsupported browsers will load the image in the src attribute.
-That's the image search engines and social networks will find, so it's better to make it high resolution.
+Unsupported browsers, search engines and social networks will load the image in the src attribute.
+Make sure it's high resolution.

 ## DOM changes

-The library will listen for DOM changes and you can also trigger visible images loading by calling `responsivelyLazy.run()`.
+The library will listen for DOM changes and you can also request loading by calling `responsivelyLazy.run()`.

 ## License
 Free to use under the [MIT license](https://opensource.org/licenses/MIT).